Raphhh/samurai/README.md

 Samurai installs and params your project:

- 1. Download the bootstrap and its dependency with Composer
+ 1. Download the bootstrap and its dependencies with Composer
  2. Param the Composer config (composer.json)
  3. Dump the autoloader of Composer with your new Package name
  4. Execute the installed modules.